hyper-potato/hyper-potato.github.io/2020-04-05-when-we-are-under-quarantine/index.md

 For the past weeks, I’ve taken breaks from staring blankly into the middle distance to dip deeper into my playlists than I have in years.

-I’m using Spotify only since last year here and there, most of time I use apple music as the main source of music.
+I've been using Spotify only since last year since most of time I used apple music.
 I like the feature of adding songs to library on apple music.
 By innertion I’m still using the library to save songs that I like.
 After moving apple music library to Spotify, I nerded out to see how my playlist looks under Spotify's standard.
 All code can be found [here](https://github.com/hyper-potato/spotify-playlist).